 How is STEAM (STEM) incorporated into the program at GPS?

-The IB program is structured through Units of Inquiry that are interdisciplinary in their approach to learning similar to STEAM and bring together various subjects such as language arts, science, math and technology.
+The IB program is structured through Units of Inquiry that are interdisciplinary in their approach to learning, similar to STEAM, and bring together various subjects such as language arts, science, math and technology.
 These units are designed to teach students to think conceptually and apply their learning in a real life context.
 In these units the students are challenged to look at information from a personal and global perspective.
 Our specialist teachers in art, technology, music and Spanish work in collaboration with the classroom teacher to provide lessons that support the unit of inquiry in each grade level class or subject.
 The hands-on projects completed throughout the units give students the opportunity to put into practice what they have learned and acquire lifelong skills such as research, communication, and critical thinking.

 What is the role of religion in the school?

-GPS is on a religious campus.
+The academic program GPS is on a religious campus.
 Bible Study classes will be available for students who would like to attend.
 In addition, a chapel service will be held once a month.
 The values of First Presbyterian align with the IB values that believe students should be kind, empathetic and caring individuals who work to create a better world.
 GPS welcomes and celebrates families of all faiths and cultures to our program.

 Is there a uniform?

 GPS has a dress code intended to eliminate distractions from clothing or appearance.
 Dress code guidelines are solid color shirt and solid color shorts, pants or skirts.
 Middle School students must wear collared shirts.
 A GPS jacket or sweatshirt will be mandatory for all students and can be purchased online.